 The cost of the Respect In Sport certification through the HOC RIS Portal is included in the cost of the LIT/CIT program.
 HOC is very proud to be the first Ontario Camps Association (OCA) accredited camp to make RIS mandatory for all its staff and Staff Development Participants.

 Respect in Sport is a mandatory certification requirement.
+For access to the course, please thoroughly read your enrollment confirmation or program acceptance email.

 Other Certifications